 Good quality academic research is essential for developing our understanding of the PDA profile of autism, including how it is best defined and how it relates to other conditions.
 A range of perspectives is evident currently and research is in its infancy.

 Research is needed in order to reduce the possibility of individuals being disadvantaged or discriminated against through misunderstanding.
 PDA individuals can be particularly vulnerable to being misunderstood, and are often unable to access education (even specialist settings) or employment in later life.
-As adults, there is some evidence that individuals with this profile are more likely than others autistic people to find themselves in mental health institutions or the criminal justice system.
-Local and national campaigns consistently demonstrate the failure of services to meet the needs of individuals with a PDA profile of ASD.
+As adults, there is some evidence that individuals with this profile are more likely than other autistic people to find themselves in mental health institutions or the criminal justice system.
+Local and national campaigns consistently demonstrate the failure of services to meet the needs of individuals with a PDA profile of Autism.

 Academic research focuses on learning more about the characteristics and causes of this autism profile, and also provides clinicians with information, protocols and surety around diagnostic traits.
 For some professionals and families, the questions about ‘what to call it’ and ‘where it fits’ have been fundamental and all-consuming.
 For others, the key focus has been on ‘what helps’.